4. Like a date?

 This morning, he looks extremely attractive.
-His eyes glistening in the sunlight.
+Though his hair is a mess, his eyes glisten in the sunlight.
 He has on a navy, denim jacket; the sleeves of which are rolled up, above a plain, white t-shirt.
 In order to be able to do his job effectively, I imagine he keeps himself active.
 That’s clear from the way his t-shirt falls down his chest.

 I am speechless for a second.

-“You look... different,” Max comments, running his eyes down my outfit.
+“You look... different,” Mason comments, running his eyes down my outfit.

 I too look down at my clothes.
 I’m wearing a knitted navy jumper and a pair of skinny jeans.
 I have no make-up on, and my hair falls in its naturally wavy form, down past my shoulders.